LADYGRAY95/berg-ai/README.md

   - LinkedIn: [Youssr Chouaya](https://linkedin.com/in/youssr-chouaya-63a54929a)

 ---
-**Note**: This project is ready for pilot testing and further validation.
+**Note**: The application will be available at `http://localhost:3000` after starting the frontend.
+Make sure both backend and frontend servers are running for full functionality.
 Contributions and feedback are welcome! 🚀